amiteshpandey/digital-ocean-test/README.md

-<h2>This project demonstrates a simple web application deployed on a DigitalOcean Kubernetes cluster.
-It serves a styled "Welcome to DigitalOcean!" webpage using the Apache HTTP server.</h2>
+<h2>"Welcome to DigitalOcean!" using the Apache HTTP server.</h2>

 ## Overview

+This project demonstrates a simple web application deployed on a DigitalOcean Kubernetes cluster.
 This repository contains the configuration files for deploying a simple Apache web application to DigitalOcean Kubernetes.

 ## Prerequisites